geoios/DRD-Algorithm/GaussElimination/README.md

 ## Recusive Gauss elimination
 In the context of the model selection, the recusive formula for s might be useful to avoid the caculation.
 For the basic model L = Ax + e, Assume that it is augmented by the model Zy, and then we can obtain the augmented model L = Ax + Zy + e.
 A problem arising is that, does the appending parameter y improve the fitting effectively?
 One way to solve this problem is the AIC or BIC criterion as

+  BIC = n*ln(s/n) + ln(n)*m + n(1+ln(𝝿))

+where n is the observation number and m is the parameter number.
+Only if the BIC decreases the parameter y is considered to be effective to improve the model; otherwise, it should be refused and then to solve the basic model to obtain the x.
+Obviously, the Gauss elimination gives an appoach to efficiently obtain the s without figuring out x.
+Besides this, in the context of Gauss elimination we can establish a recusive formula for the s, and it reads:

+   s2 = s1 - k * y

+where s1 the WSSR of the basic model, and s2 is the WSSR of the augmented model L = Ax + Zy + e, k can be otained in the Gauss elimination.
+The recusive formula for x can be given in the context of Gauss elimination.

+## Partial Gauss elimination